John Martin (pioneer): Professional life

 Martin married Elizabeth Hislop Stewart (1840-1916) on February 10, 1871, in Middlesex, Ontario, Canada, while he was visiting Canada.
 She was a widow with three sons.
 Martin and Elizabeth had six children together in 12 years.

 John Martin built a one story hipped-roof farmhouse in the early 1870s for his wife and children.
 The ranch included barns, bunkhouse, and several outhouses.
 A second story was added by 1896.
 The farmhouse is still present today and is part of the Mission Ranch resort.
 The Martin homestead is now called Mission Ranch.
 It was bought in 1986 by Clint Eastwood, who restored the farmhouse, cottage, and barn in the style of the original buildings.

 Death

 Martin died by suicide on Tuesday, February 28, 1893, in what is today known as Carmel-by-the-Sea, California, at the age of 65.
-He had been sick for several weeks, and hung himself from a tree on his ranch according to the coroner.
+He had been sick for several weeks, and hanged himself from a tree on his ranch according to the coroner.

 His wife, Elizabeth stayed on the ranch for the rest of her life.
 She died on November 25, 1916, in Carmel, having lived a long life of 76 years.
 Her funeral took place at the family ranch.
 Her remains were buried at the Martin Plot, at the Monterey City Cemetery.